-This issue has many aspects: action, respect, introspection, great writing, and good news, from CHIEFSOG Jack Singlaub's 100th birthday, to long overdue recognition with legendary Ranger Ralph Pucket's Medal of Honor, and 60 Silver Stars for Mogadishu actions.
+This issue has many aspects: action, respect, introspection, great writing, and good news, from CHIEFSOG Jack Singlaub's 100th birthday, to long overdue recognition with legendary Ranger Ralph Pucket's Medal of Honor, described by John Friberg, editor of SOF.
+NEWS, and a USASOC announcement of 60 Silver Stars and more for Mogadishu actions.